kdiaz5151/hello-world/README.md

 # hello-world
 hello-world description
-My name is Kevin Diaz I like runnning and baseball
+My name is Kevin Diaz i'm 17 and I attend Camino Nuevo High School and I like runnning and baseball.